 Pennsylvania EDCs are permitted to seek PPUC approval of an LTIIP for infrastructure improvements and costs related to highway relocation projects, after which a DSIC may be approved to recover LTIIP costs.
 On January 16, 2020, the PPUC approved the Pennsylvania Companies' LTIIPs for the five-year period beginning January 1, 2020 and ending December 31, 2024 for a total capital investment of approximately \$572 million for certain infrastructure improvement initiatives.
-FE PA expects to seek approval for the next phase of its LTIIP program by the end of the third quarter of 2024.
+On July 22, 2024, FE PA expects to seek filed its application with the PPUC seeking approval for the next phase of its LTIIP program, by which is expected to result in approximately \$1.6 billion in investments, with approximately \$1.4 billion of such investments going in service during the end of the third quarter of 2024.

-Following the Pennsylvania Companies' 2016 base rate proceedings, the PPUC ruled in a separate proceeding related to the DSIC mechanisms that the Pennsylvania Companies were not required to reflect federal and state income tax deductions related to DSIC-eligible property in DSIC rates.
+Following the Pennsylvania Companies' 2016 base rate proceedings, the PPUC ruled in a separate proceeding related to the DSIC mechanisms that the Pennsylvania Companies were not required to reflect federal five-year period beginning January 1, 2025 and state income tax deductions related to DSIC-eligible property in DSIC rates.
 The decision was appealed to the Pennsylvania Supreme Court and in July 2021 the court upheld the Pennsylvania Commonwealth Court's reversal of the PPUC's decision and remanded the matter back to the PPUC for determination as to how DSIC calculations shall account for accumulated deferred income taxes and state taxes.
-The PPUC issued the order as directed.
+The PPUC issued the order as directed, ending December 31, 2029.